 - 1. Physicians should instruct the patient to contact the surgeon in the event of significant increase in pain which may indicate a device performance issue.
 Postoperative care and the patient's ability and willingness to follow instructions are two of the most important aspects of successful healing.
+This is particularly important should the device be used to treat an unstable fracture.
+The patient must be made aware of the limitations of the implant and that physical activity and load bearing have been implicated in premature loosening, bending, or fracture of internal fixation device.
 An active, debilitated, or uncooperative patient who cannot properly restrict activities may be at particular risk during postoperative rehabilitation. - 2.
+Implants can loosen, fracture, corrode, migrate, cause pain, or stress shield bone even after a bone has healed.
+If an implant remains implanted after complete healing, it can actually increase the risk of refracture in an active individual.
+The surgeon should weigh the risks versus benefits when deciding whether to remove the implant.
+Implant removal should be followed by adequate postoperative management to avoid refracture. - 3.
 Periodic X-rays for at least the first year postoperatively are recommended for close comparison with postoperative conditions to detect any evidence of changes in position, nonunion, loosening, and bending or cracking of components.
-With evidence of these conditions, patients should be closely observed, the possibilities of further deterioration evaluated, and the benefits of reduced activity and/or early revision considered. - 3.
+With evidence of these conditions, patients should be closely observed, the possibilities of further deterioration evaluated, and the benefits of reduced activity and/or early revision considered. - 4.
 Surgical implants must never be reused.
-An explanted implant should never be re-implanted.
+An explanted implant should never be reimplanted.
 Even though the device appears undamaged, it may have small imperfections and internal stress patterns which may lead to early breakage.